django-cms/djangocms-moderation/README.rst

 14. Running tests - you can do this straight from your ``~/workspace/djangocms-moderation/`` directory by running

-    You might need to install `pip install djangocms-helper` `python setup.py test`
+    `python setup.py test`

 Now you can make changes to your local `~/workspace/djangocms-moderation/`